amcginlay/eks-demos/doc/18-helm/README.md

 ```

 This time the dry run will produce no errors and output the translated manifests.
-Take a moment to observe the output before removing the dry run setting and re-installing the app.
+Take a moment to observe the output before **removing** the `--dry-run` switch and re-installing the app.
 ```bash
 helm upgrade -i echo-frontend-blue ~/environment/echo-frontend/ \
   --set registry=${EKS_ECR_REGISTRY} \